becamorin20/Group-16/docs/status.md

 It would have no knowledge of its own position in the environment.

 The performance of this agent was poor and actually worsened over time.
-As we see in the plots, the agent starts off with very noisy, random motions and average ~17 commands per episode before death.
+As we see in the plots, the agent starts off with ~17 commands per episode before death.
-But as time continues, the agents learns a set of parameters that lead it average ~14-15 commands per episode.
+But over time, the agents learns a set of parameters that lead it to ~14-15 commands per episode.

 The results can be seen in the figure below:
 <div align="center"><img src="https://github.com/becamorin20/Zombie-Maze-Land/blob/master/docs/images/no-maze-no-stationary-100.png" width="400"></div>